joist-orm/joist-orm/docs/docs/advanced/soft-deletes.md

 Note that currently Joist assumes that `deleted_at` columns are timestamps, but they should work as `boolean` columns as well.

-### Behavior
+## Load/Populate Behavior

-When rows are soft-deleted, Joist will still fetch them from the database, but collection accessors (i.e. `o2m.get` and `m2m.get`) will, by default, filter them out of the results.
+When entities are soft-deleted, Joist's `populate` methods will still fetch their rows from the database, but collection accessors (i.e. `o2m.get` and `m2m.get`) will filter them out of the results.

 For example, if an `Author` has a soft-deleted `Book`: